As in any new skill that you learn, you need to learn the lingo… especially if you wish to win your love’s heart.

 For example, initiating a long (buy) EUR/GBP is equivalent to buying a EUR/USD currency pair and selling GBP/USD.

 Cross-currency pairs frequently carry a higher transaction cost.

 When you open a new margin account with a forex broker, you must deposit a minimum amount with that broker.This minimum varies from broker to broker and can be as low as $100 to as high as $100,000.

 Each time you execute a new trade, a certain percentage of the account balance in the margin account will be set aside as the initial margin requirement for the new trade.

 The amount is based upon the underlying currency pair, its current price, and the number of units (or lots) traded.
 The lot size always refers to the base currency.

-For example, let’s say you open a mini account which provides a 200:1 leverage or 0.5% margin.
+For example, let’s say you open a mini account that provides a 200:1 leverage or 0.5% margin.
 Mini accounts trade mini lots.
 Let’s say one mini lot equals $10,000.

 If you were to open one mini-lot, instead of having to provide the full $10,000, you would only need $50 ($10,000 x 0.5% = $50).

-Leverage is the ratio of the amount capital used in a transaction to the required security deposit (margin).
+Leverage is the ratio of the amount capital used in a transaction to the required security deposit ( the “margin“).

-Now that you’ve impressed your dates with your forex lingo, how about showing her the different types of trade orders?
+Now that you’ve impressed your dates with your forex lingo, how about showing them the different types of trade orders?